joshmtucker/ScaleFrame/README.md

 # ScaleFrame
 Calculate the properties of a scaled layer using its new dimensions.
+Since scaling a layer only changes it visually, not physically by its actual property dimensions, this is a great tool!

 # Usage
 Put the scaleFrame.coffee file in the /modules folder inside your Framer project.
 To include in Framer Studio, put the following code at the top of your project: